List of Primeval characters: James Lester

 Due to changes in the timeline, the cause of which is unknown, Lester is now the agent in charge of the A.R.C.
 He now also has a personal assistant, Oliver Leek (Karl Theobald), who is apparently working with Helen.
 Connor later discovered that his new girlfriend, Caroline Steel (Naomi Bentley), is really working with Leek and Helen.
 In episode 2.6, Lester is trapped alone inside the ARC by Oliver Leek, who attempts to kill him using a Future Predator controlled by "neural clamp" (some kind of external control) on its spinal column.
 Lester foils the attempt by releasing a Columbian mammoth which is being kept safe inside the ARC, which impales the predator on its tusks.
-Lester later jokingly suggests keeping the mammoth as a pet for his kids, if the team was unable to find the creature a home.
+Lester later jokingly suggests keeping the mammoth as a pet for his kids, if the team were unable to find the creature a home.
 This is the first time Lester mentions having a family.
-Lester then decides to take charge of the next anomaly investigation himself, however it turns out to be a false alarm, set up as a diversion by Leek while he lures Cutter's team to his secret facility.
+Lester then decides to take charge of the next anomaly investigation himself; however, it turns out to be a false alarm, set up as a diversion by Leek while he lures Cutter's team to his secret facility.
 Lester arrives at the scene of the false alarm to find only a note reading "BAD LUCK".
 In the final episode, Lester shows much more support and concern for the team, and goes to the extent of calling Stephen Hart (James Murray) to try to help out.
 However, he is set up by Helen, and portrayed as a bad guy throughout the final episode (by Stephen and Helen's perspective).
 He also sides with Cutter, who seems willing to die to prevent anyone else from being killed.
 When Cutter destroys the neural clamps, releasing the predators from Leek's control, Lester insists on watching Leek being devoured by his former pets and seems unfazed by it as opposed to the horrified reactions of the other people watching, including his assistant Lorraine Wickes.
 When the death of Leek is over, he casually tells Lorraine to: "turn that off will you?".
 He also discovers the secret locations of Leek's menagerie, and mops them all up one by one.
 He also attends Stephen's funeral, but has to leave early because of a "high-priority anomaly".